thephiltacular/open_trading_algo/README.md

 A comprehensive Python library for algorithmic trading, technical analysis, and financial data processing.
 Built for performance, reliability, and ease of use in both research and production environments.

-The overall goal is to get as much value as possible without paying for api access ;) This means managing API query rates, storing as mSee the [Cache System Documentation](docs/data-cache.md) for complete setup and usage instructions.
+The overall goal is to get as much value as possible without paying for api access ;) This means managing API query rates, storing as much data as possible locally, and leveraging multiple APIs to get the data we need.

 ## 🤝 Contributing